-Yes and they always will be.
-We fund the courses with the support of people who give regularly to Thistle, as well as grants from a variety of sources.
+Yes and it always will be.
+We fund our support with the support of people who give regularly to Thistle, as well as grants from a variety of sources.

-That’s Ok – you don’t have to!
-We run one-to-one Lifestyle Management courses as well as group sessions.
+That’s OK – you don’t have to!
 You can decide what you think is going to work for you.
 We get lots of feedback from people who tell us that participating in a group course has lots of benefits they didn’t expect, like sharing tips and ideas on how to manage better, as well as making new friends and knowing you’re not alone.

 If you don’t feel comfortable talking in front of a group or sharing why you’re there, that’s OK.
 You won’t be asked to contribute unless you want to.
 We will never force you or ‘put you on the spot’.
 The most important thing to us is that you feel welcome and comfortable.

 We will to support you to be a confident and able member of our team and to keep learning and developing your skills throughout your employment.
 We support all personal assistants to achieve their SVQ Level 3 accreditation

 Working as a Personal Assistant means flexible hours, superb training and the chance to make a real difference to someone’s life – read some of our colleagues' stories.

 If you are invited to an interview, you’ll first meet with members of our supported living team.
 If this goes well then in the second interview, we’ll introduce you to the person you may support and/or their friends or family members.
 It’s important to us that the people we support are involved in the recruitment process – they have the final say on whether you’ll work with them.

 An up-to-date Will ensures that your estate is distributed in the way that you wish.
 It is the only way to ensure that your family, friends and favourite charities are provided for correctly.
 Without a Will, the state decides how to split your assets.
 It is therefore a good idea to review your Will often to keep on top of any changes in circumstances (marriage, divorce, new family members that may come into inheritance, etc.).